Introduction to the Book of Daniel by Stephen Ricker

 INTRODUCTION TO DANIEL

-BEFORE READING PLEASE CLICK HERE TO READ AN OUTLINE OF THESE DANIEL STUDIES.
+BEFORE READING PLEASE CLICK HERE TO READ AN OUTLINE OF DANIEL.

 AFTER READING PLEASE CLICK HERE TO ANSWER THE QUESTIONS TO STUDY ONE.

-There is 490 years between the Exodus of the Israelites from Egypt, till the first year of the captivity that Daniel took part in.
-In 609 B.C.
-Israel was taken over by the Egyptians.
-(2 Ki.
-23:33,34) Egypt, which is south west of Judah, made Judah a colonial state of Egypt.
+Around 400 years are between David's anointing as king of Israel till his dynasty ends with the kingdom of Judah's defeat first through Egypt and then through Babylon.
+In 609 B.C. the kingdom of Judah was defeated and taken over by the Egyptians.
+(2 Kings 23:33-34) Egypt, south-west of Judah made Judah a colonial state of Egypt.
 At that time the Egyptians killed Judah's king.
-The Jews then anointed Jehoahaz as king, but Egypt exercised her sovereignty over Judah and quickly replaced Jehoahaz with Jehoiakim.
-(2 Ki.
-23:33,34).
+The Jews then anointed Jehoahaz (Shallum) as king (609 B.C.), but Egypt exercised her sovereignty over Judah and quickly replaced Jehoahaz with Jehoiakim.
+(2 Kings 23:33-34)

 In 605 B.C. the Babylonians from the north attacked and defeated Egypt.
-(2 Ki.
-24:1-7) Judah then became a colonial state of Babylon Empire but was aloud to keep its own national, spiritual, and cultural identity.
+(2 Kings 24:1-7) Judah then became a colonial state of Babylon Empire but was permitted to keep its own national, spiritual, and cultural identity.

 Daniel was of the tribe of Judah and from the royal line of David.
 (1:3)

-In his time Daniel was famous his wisdom throught the world.
-(Ez.
-28:3) Before his captivity he was trained in the Jewish life.
-At the beginning of his captivity he was trained in the best university in Babylon, the world's greatest power.
+In his time Daniel was famous for his wisdom throughout the world.
+(Ezekiel 28:3) Before his captivity he was trained in Jewish culture and the Bible (as it was then).
+At the beginning of his captivity he was trained in the best university in Babylon the world power.

-Daniel is distiquished for his holy life.
+Daniel is distinguished for his holy life.
 God equates his righteousness with Noah and Job.
-(Ez.
-14:12-14) His counterparts also recignized his righteousness.
-(6:5) Daniel was also noted as a great man of prayer.
-(6:10)
+(Ezekiel 14:12-14) His counterparts also recognized his righteousness.
+(Daniel 6:5) Daniel was known as a man of prayer.
+(Daniel 6:10)

-Daniel possision was a counselor.
-He reigned in the courts and councils of some of the greatest monarchys the world ever had; Nebuchadnear, Cyrus, and Darius.
+Daniel position was a counselor to the king.
+He worked in the courts and councils of some of the greatest monarchy the world had; Nebuchadnezzar, Cyrus, and Darius.

-None of Daniel's family is mentioned, niether his parents nor any decendance.
+None of Daniel's family is mentioned, neither his parents nor any descendants.
 His parents were probably killed by the Babylonian army.
-He was probably made a eunuuchs.
-(Isa.
-39:7)
+He was probably a eunuch.
+(Isaiah 39:7)

 CLICK HERE TO GO BACK TO DANIEL STUDY 1 QUESTIONS